-- Paints and inspects lines, legends, arrows and other traffic control markings; loads paint, reflective beads and thinner onto paint truck; selects appropriate paint color, line width or stencil for project; applies paint and regulates flow to ensure line quality and uniformity; installs, replaces and inspects reflective devices; drives paint truck; performs maintenance on paint truck and equipment such as cleaning paint guns, hoses, pumps and tanks.
+2. Paints and inspects lines, legends, arrows and other traffic control markings; loads paint and reflective beads onto paint truck; selects appropriate paint color, line width or stencil for project; applies paint and regulates flow to ensure line quality and uniformity; installs, replaces and inspects reflective devices; drives paint truck; performs maintenance on paint truck and equipment such as cleaning paint guns, hoses, pumps and tanks.

-- Constructs traffic control street name, building, window, promotional and other signs; silk screens signs; adheres sign faces to proper sized wood or metal sign blanks; creates design and stencil material using computer software to combine letters and symbols; formats and cuts to desired size; cuts and spray paints plywood for usable sign blanks; engraves and installs signs composed of plastic laminates.
+4. Constructs traffic control street name, building, window, promotional and other signs; adheres sign faces to proper sized wood or metal sign blanks; creates design and stencil material using computer software to combine letters and symbols; formats and cuts to desired size; cuts and spray paints plywood for usable sign blanks; engraves and installs signs composed of plastic laminates.

 REQUIRED KNOWLEDGE AND SKILLS

 Working knowledge of: Standard traffic signs and markings; regulations regarding installation and placement of traffic control signs and markings; layout striping techniques; standard traffic control methods, materials, tools and equipment; occupational hazards and safety precautions; basic traffic engineering principles; basic maintenance and repair techniques of mechanical equipment and paint truck; basic recordkeeping procedures; public and customer service techniques; basic supervisory techniques; electronic and manual measuring devices; basic math.